Atrus7/ColorOnYourTerms/README.md

 ColorOnYourTerms
 ================

 Dynamic color change for iTerm2.

-NO RESTARTING.
-INSTANT GRATIFICATION.
+No restarting.
 Once you load a color-preset into iTerm2, it'll be available to automatically be called.
 (NOTE: YOU have to do it.
 The default one's aren't stored in the same place)

+REQUIREMENTS:

 Currently this program requires a Nightly build of iTerm2, since the stable version hasn't been updated to the new applescript.